weechat/weechat/UPGRADING.md

 With older releases, upper case was mandatory and lower case letter for control keys were not working at all.

-### Case sensitive identifiers
+### Case-sensitive identifiers

-Many identifiers are made case sensitive, including among others:
+Many identifiers are made case-sensitive, including among others:

 - configuration files, sections, options
 - commands, aliases